Adroiti/docs-for-code-review-tools/RuboCop/Style-UnneededCapitalW.md

-Pattern: Unneeded use of `%W`
+Pattern: Unnecessary `%W`

 Issue: -

 ## Description

-This cop checks for usage of the `%W` syntax when interpolation is not needed or `%w` would do.
+This rule checks for usage of the `%W` syntax when interpolation is not needed or `%w` would do.

 ## Further Reading